 We generally have more same-sex couples and gay individuals looking for surrogate mothers than heterosexual couples.
 As such, you may be able to match faster if you are open to working with a same-sex couple or a gay individual.
 Keep in mind that where you live may determine with whom we can match you.
 Unfortunately, we are not always able to facilitate surrogate matching with women from some states with same-sex couples or gay individuals, as the local laws and policy do not allow this.

 Typically our surrogates and intended parents will meet each other via Skype call before moving forward with a match.
 We encourage both parties to get to know each other and to make sure you "click."
 Occasionally, intended parents will fly out for an initial meeting.
 More often you will meet them in person for the first time at the screening or transfer stage.

 You should expect whatever level of contact makes you comfortable, as every journey is unique.
-We do ask all of our intended parents to be in touch at least once a week from the time they meet you until two months after the babies are born.
+We do ask all of our intended parents to be in touch at least once a week from the time they meet you until delivery.
 Some people choose to have more frequent contact than this, especially around the time of the birth.
 However, it is not required.
 Before you cycle and during the pregnancy, you can expect phone calls, emails, and maybe an occasional visit, particularly for OB appointments and ultrasounds.
 After you deliver, we encourage our surrogate mothers and families to remain in contact through emails, phone calls, pictures and letters or maybe an occasional visit.
 Everyone is encouraged to do what makes them most comfortable.
 For most, the relationship develops naturally over time.

 Our international couples and single individuals make every effort to be there for the delivery and often times are there earlier to support you.
 Our intended parents cannot ensure that they will be on time for the arrival regardless of where they live.
 However, most of our couples and singles to date have been able to make it in time.